 What can we always find in your kitchen?

 Potatoes!!!
 This goes without saying for a Polish-Irish couple.
 Beside that: lentils, all types of rice (white, brown, black, long grain and short), a variety of pasta, and middle eastern freekah (cracked wheat) and bulgur.
 We also buy lots of seasonal vegetables.
 Plus nuts and dried fruits for snacking and the morning porridge.

 Our food is inspired by our national cuisines: Polish and Irish.
 We often share family recipes but also cook with friends from different parts of the world.

 Nowadays, because we’re quite mobile thanks to our work, we indulge in fusion cuisine inspired by the places we have lived in or visited.
-You can easily tell that Mike is Irish by birth but Italian at heart, having lived in Italy for over four years.
-Aleks has been wanting to live in southeast Asia for some time but happened to stay in the Middle East for the past five years, and it’s also clearly visible in her cooking.
+You can easily tell that Michael is Irish by birth but Italian at heart, having lived in Italy for over four years.
+Aleks has been wanting to live in southeast Asia for some time but happened to stay in the Middle East for the past seven years, and it’s also clearly visible in her cooking.